 So, the New Jerusalem, which is the bride and the Bridegroom, indwelt by the Father, is the kingdom of Yah.
 It is the sanctuary WITHIN the kingdom of heaven.
 Most people who will be in heaven will dwell on the new earth, as the bride is a relatively small number of people compared to all believers throughout all of human history (past, present, and future).

 Also excluded from within the sanctuary will be those of the bride who do not strive to be holy, which is to sacrifice the flesh (denying the flesh and its sins).
-They will have to remain “outside the gates” of the sanctuary, which means they will be on the new earth—they will not dwell in the presence of Yah’s glory inside the sanctuary.
+They will have to remain “outside the gates” of the sanctuary, which means they will be on the new earth—they will not have access into the sanctuary to experience the glory of Yah firsthand.
 They will not inherit the kingdom of Yah.

 When christianity conflates the two kingdoms, falsely stating they are the same thing, it then tends to give christians a false weapon against others by using passages like 1 Corinthians 6:9-10 to condemn others to hell because they are sinning differently than the accusing christian does.
 Thus, the drunks, the homos, the adulterers, and the liars are excluded from their christian heaven, because they are committing sins of the flesh.